-Farne Islands Photography: The Galapagos of the North
+Farne Islands Puffin Photography: The Galapagos of the North

 Approaching the jetty on one of the Farne Islands is an experience a wildlife photographer will never forget.
-Although I have made the trip so many times that I have actually lost count, I still feel the anticipation and excitement about the photographic opportunities awaiting me.
+Although I have made the trip so many times that I have actually lost count, I still feel the anticipation and excitement about the puffin-tastic photographic opportunities awaiting me.
 I’m always in absolute awe at the sights and sounds of so many thousands of seabirds.
-It is a thrilling experience which earns the Farne Islands their affectionate nickname, ‘The Galapagos of the North’.
+It is a thrilling experience, thanks to the thousands of puffins, which earns the Farne Islands their affectionate nickname: ‘The Galapagos of the North’.

-The Farne Islands are situated a few miles off of the Northumberland coast and are accessible by boat from the coastal village of Seahouses.
+The Farne Islands are situated a few miles off of the Northumberland coast, in the UK, and are accessible by boat from the coastal village of Seahouses.
 During the spring breeding season they become the temporary home to thousands of guillemots; razorbills; fulmars; kittiwakes; Arctic, common and sandwich terns; eider ducks, shags and undoubtedly the star of the show: Atlantic puffins.
 With such a high concentration of seabirds competing for food and nesting space, the Farne Islands are a wildlife photographer’s paradise.

 Plan Your Visit